recenasu/Challenge-01/README.md

 >        -   Changed the "div class="header"" element to "header"
 >        -   Renamed the ".header" style to to "header"
 >        -   Renamed the ".header h1" style to "h1"
+>        -   Changed the "span div class="seo"" element to "span"
+>        -   Renamed the ".seo" style to "span"
 >        -   Changed the "div" element in the header for the navigation bar to "nav"
 >        -   Renamed ".header div" style to "nav"
 >        -   Renamed the ".header div ul" style to "ul"
 >        -   Renamed the ".header div ul li" style to "li"
->        -   Changed the "div class="content"" element to "section class="content""
+>        -   Changed the "div class="content"" element to "section"
->        -   Changed the "div" elements under the "section" elements to "article"
+>        -   Changed the "div" elements within the "section" element to "article"
->        -   Changed the "div class="benefits"" element to "section class="benefits""
+>        -   Changed the "div class="benefits"" element to "aside"
+>        -   Renamed the ".benefits" style to "aside"
+>        -   Changed the "div" elements within the "aside" element to "article"
->        -   Changed
+>        -   Changed the "div class="footer"" element to "footer"
+>        -   Renamed the ".footer" style to "footer"
+>        -   See AC03 below for some more styles that were consolidated and renamed to be correspond with the changes in the HTML document.

 >* AC03: Logical Structure
 >   -   Implementation